edytawrobel/CV/README.md

 - Achievements
 - Evidence

-#### Organisation
+#### Organisation and focus

 Having worked as a project manager for three years, organisation and time management were the essential skills I developed to the top level over that period.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

-#### Methodical

-* Precision and attention to detail is the skill I have developed during my linguistic career, and honed to perfection during three months at Makers Academy where it proved a highly valuable skill, since following a procedure while solving coding problems or debugging makes it a less frustrating task.
+- Advanced in the role only within a year
+- Maintain good client/supplier relationships through meetings, phone catch-ups and email
+- Maintain the company database and other data (Translation Memories, instructions, etc.)
+- Optimal use of the translation technologies to maximize the profit margins

 ## Education